ChauEric/nginx-2420/Assignment3p2/Assignment3p2.md

 </html>
 ```

-We will then download it using sftp with the following commands:
+We will then download it to our server using sftp with the following commands:

 ```
 sftp -i .ssh/do-key YourName@DropletIP